agsoto/webgenerator/README.md

 ```bash
 pip install -r requirements.txt
 ```

-Finally you have two choices, the first is to set your driver path in the code when creating an instance of ScreenShutter:
+Since screen capturing feature depends on Selenium Driver, you should add the path to the system's enviroment variables.
+Look how to [set your enviroment variables](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/) on Windows and Mac.
+Or if your'e using linux you can create a symbolic link:
+`ln -s path-to-executable-driver chromedriver`.

+However if you don't want to add an eviroment variable, when using the class ScreenShutter, you can set the path to the driver this way:
 ```bash
 ScreenShutter(driver_path="path-to-executable-driver")
 ```
-And the second is to [set your enviroment variables](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/) for Windows and Mac.
-And for linux you can create a symbolic link `ln -s path-to-executable-driver chromedriver`.

 ## Execution
 There's a code example of the use of the generator in the Main.py file.
 Once you're all set just run: